ekamholtz/cnstrct-2/src/integrations/qbo/README.md

    - User is redirected to QuickBooks for authorization
    - After approval, QuickBooks redirects back to our callback URL
    - The callback component processes the authorization code
-   - Tokens are exchanged via CORS proxy and stored in the database
+   - Tokens are exchanged via the unified CORS proxy and stored in the database

 2. **Token Management**:
    - Access tokens expire after 1 hour